If you woke up and found yourself in the Paleozoic, would you recognize the planet?

 Use this resource to answer the questions that follow.

-4. What happened to the Earth's temperature during this extinction?
+- What happened to the Earth's temperature during this extinction?
+Why did this happen?

-7. When did the marine extinction phase begin?
+- When and where did the marine extinction phase begin?